jython/book/chapter19.rst

 Related to thread confinement.
 Construction.

-Note this is not perfect.

 create, initialize an object within a thread before publishing it which means, is it visible before hand

-In practice, this is not seen so much in Python code, because most such references would usually be to variables (attributes) at a module scope.
-But Python specifies that there's a module import lock [XXX reference the specific docs on this] - all module imports are single threaded!
-(Note this only applies to the actual first-time loading of a module, if you are simply importing a name in, a lock is not entered.)

-XXX check how that applies to different instances of ``PySystemState`` -- could be potentially relaxed for that.

-XXX introduce simple test harness for running a number of threads - we will explain more about how it works in the section on :ref:``threading``.

-XXX shouldn't this be in the context of a thread pool instead? creating threads is a bad idea.
-Let's get people out of this habit.
-(Even if it's good for simple testing.)

-XXX can we make it so that a pure Python thread pool (to be described later) or one based on Java can be used exactly the same way - basically make it pluggable.
-Yes, that would be ideal.
-Especiall if we can show how to write a threaded style test harness too.

-XXX yes, I think this makes the most sense - it will significantly improve the quality of the presentation.
-And it can be simplified by simply requiring a callable, as well as any desired dependencies.
-Basically support a simple wrapper around futures seems to be the best idea.
-Then we can also get dependencies.
-And have timed submits too.